-- 1. Declaring a feature.
-For that, the "feature.feature" rule is used.
-You should have to decide on the set of feature attributes: - if feature has several values, and significally affects build, make it "propagated", so that whole project is build with the same value by default - if a feature does not have a fixed list of values, it must be "free". - if feature is used to refer to a path, it must be "path". - if feature is used to refer to some target, it must be "dependency". - 2.
-Converting the feature value into variable.
-To use feature in build action, it must be converted into a variable, accessible in build action.
-This is accomplished by "toolset.flags" rule. - 3.
+1. Declaring a feature.
+For that, the "feature feature" rule is used.
+You have to decide on the set of feature attributes:

+- if a feature has several values and significally affects the build, make it "propagated," so that the whole project is built with the same value by default - if a feature does not have a fixed list of values, it must be "free."
+For example, the include feature is a free feature. - if a feature is used to refer to a path relative to the Jamfile, it must be a "path" feature. include is also a path feature. - if feature is used to refer to some target, it must be a "dependency" feature. - Representing the feature value in a target-specific variable.
+Build actions are command templates modified by Boost.Jam variable expansions.
+The toolset.flags rule sets a target-specific variable to the value of a feature. - 3.
 Using the variable.
-The variable set in step 2 can be used in build action to form command parameters or files.
+The variable set in step 2 can be used in a build action to form command parameters or files.